-SeaLegacy is an organization dedicated to promoting the protection of the world’s oceans through storytelling.
-Cristina’s work has been published in hundreds of publications, including National Geographic Magazine, McLean’s and TIME.
+Cristina’s work has been published in hundreds of publications, including National Geographic Magazine, The New York Times, CNN, McLean’s Magazine, and TIME.

 Cristina has three adult children; John, Michael and Juliana, all of whom are passionate about nature.

 “Images can help us understand the urgency many photographers feel to protect wild places.
 My work is about building a greater awareness of the responsibility of what it means to be human.
 It is about understanding that the history of every living thing that has ever existed on this planet also lives within us.
 It is about the ethical imperative—the urgent reminder that we are linked to all other species on this planet and that we have a duty to act as the keepers of our fellow life forms.”